risal-ea/todo-app/README.md

 # ToDo App

-A simple and intuitive ToDo app built with Flutter and Provider for state management.
+An intuitive ToDo app built with Flutter and Provider for state management.
 This app allows users to create, delete, and manage tasks efficiently.
 The interface is designed to be user-friendly and visually appealing.

 ## Features